SamerArkab/Android_TrackExpenses/README.md

 * Add a new expense
 * Sum of current displayed expenses button
 * Filter expenses by date.
 The user has the ability to choose the year, year-month, or leave both fields empty to display all expenses ever added
 * Sort expenses by name, date, or amount.
-The chosen sorting method is saved using SharedPreferences to allow the expenses to be displayed by that method upon the next launch of the app
+The chosen sorting method is saved using SharedPreferences to allow the expenses to be displayed by that order upon the next launch of the app

 <br>A broadcast receiver is used when launching the app, which broadcasts the current month and year, thus, displaying the relevant expenses.
 Lastly, a foreground service is used as well, which uses another broadcast receiver that sends a daily notifiction to the user at 8 PM to enter their daily expenses.